 Now installing “rgdal” should work.

-Testing that it works
+Verifying that it works

 In order to read the KML file with rgdal, we need to know the name of a layer in the file.
 Typically the layer names are determined by the contents of the XML file.
 However, in some instances (depending on the KML file and the version of GDAL installed), the layer name may be the actual name of the file.
 You can view the layers available in the file by running: